seL4 Request for Comments (RFC) Process

 - to ensure that all changes made to core components of the seL4 ecosystem or that have wide and varying impacts on users of seL4 undergo rigorous review, and

-- to ensure large changes are well advertised and can viewed publicly before we commit to them.
+- to ensure large changes are well advertised and can viewed publicly before contributors commit to implementing them.

-This helps us to ensure that such changes are made with the goal of the best outcome for the most users of seL4 whilst maintaining our guarantees of isolation and security.
+This helps the seL4 community ensure that such changes are made with the goal of the best outcome for the most users of seL4 whilst maintaining the seL4 guarantees of isolation and security.

 To see all current RFCs, go check out the RFC dashboard.